Daltraxx/life-rpg/docs/SUPABASE_FUNCTIONS.md

 -- It extracts the email, username, and usertag from the raw_user_meta_data JSON field provided by Supabase during signup.
 -- This ensures that every authenticated user has a corresponding profile in our users table, -- which is necessary for linking quests, attributes, and progression data.
+-- Note that metadata fields must be validated before insertion, as the trigger assumes they are correctly formatted if present.

 ```sql
 -- Trigger Function